July 15, 2019

 Simply put, a point load is a non-uniform load – think the wheels of a cart, or a nail tip sticking out of the bottom of a pallet.
 All floors have a compressive strength (load per area in pounds per square inch) that the floor can withstand before failing.
 A surface area significantly smaller than one square inch will take significantly less load to exceed the strength tolerance, making floor protection in this situation vital.

 The physical damage and scratches caused by high point loads will appear lighter in color than the surrounding areas.
 This difference in appearance is mostly due to physics of light scattering over the micro-roughness of the surface within the scratch.
-Deeper gauges will also appear lighter for this reason, in addition, the gouge will be accentuated due to the aggregate being crushed by the point load.
-These gauges can also amber over time as the UV stable top coat is damaged, exposing the body coat of the floor.
+Deeper gouges will also appear lighter for this reason, in addition, the gouge will be accentuated due to the aggregate being crushed by the point load.
+These gouges can also amber over time as the UV stable top coat is damaged, exposing the body coat of the floor.

 Let’s look at 3 common causes of point load damage and what you can do to keep this from happening to your resinous floors.